Telangana State Road Transport Corporation: Premium services

-TSRTC operates AC buses built on Ashok Leyland's 12M Viking chassis and Volvo 8400 City Buses branded as Rajadhani.
+TGSRTC operates AC buses built on Ashok Leyland's 12M Viking chassis and Volvo 8400 City Buses branded as Rajadhani.
 Introduced in 2011, these buses were earlier branded as Indra.
 Rajadhani buses act as a bridge between mid-level service "Super Luxury" and premium service "Garuda Plus".
 These buses are generally operated to state capital Hyderabad from various district headquarters.
 These are also operated on high-frequency long-distance routes.
 Only water bottles are provided in these buses.